 Step 5.
 Getting comfortable

 The best way to master basic skateboarding is by incorporating all these steps.
 You need not flip your skateboard on your first few rides.
-You only have to execute these movements continually to master their timing as well as the positioning.
+You only have to execute these movements continue to master their timing as well as the positioning.

 From the foot positioning down to turning, you need to ensure your comfort.
 That way, you will know the adjustments to make with your skateboard and your way of riding.